 Unless you are drawing from your imagination or creating abstract art, you will likely start with a photo reference.

 Ideally this would be a photograph you have taken yourself, to avoid the risk of running foul of any copyright issues.
 But perfect photos are rare and copying them directly can introduce problems you might not have thought about.

 I am sure you are keen to get to the colouring stages, but it is worth taking the time to get an accurate drawing on your paper first.
 There are various methods of doing this, and we will cover many of them, beginning with the grid method.

-Don't be scared, composition just refers to how and where you arrange the elements of your drawing on the paper.
+Composition sounds scary, but it just refers to how and where you arrange the elements of your drawing on the paper.

-You might have heard the term "rules" in relation to composition, but I prefer to call them "guides" as they can help you to create an attractive piece of artwork.
+You might have heard the term "rules" in relation to composition, but I prefer to call them "guides" as they can help you create an attractive piece of artwork.

 Now you have chosen your photo reference and drawn the outline on your paper in a considered composition your next challenge is what colours to use.

 For some this comes naturally, but most of us need a little help!